 A person with strong leadership skills is ideal for the position of front office supervisor.
 The supervisor must be able to work effectively under duress and provide direction to other members of the support team.
 A person who aspires to be a front office supervisor must also be able to effectively communicate expectations and assign tasks to those under his or her supervision.

 Working under a front office supervisor is one of the best ways to gain experience and prepare for a job as one.
 Although interning is not a paid position, it provides valuable experience that looks great on a resume.
 An individual must have prior experience providing front-office support in order to be considered for the position.
-Individuals can prepare for the career working as a receptionist or secretary in addition to interning.
+Individuals can prepare for the career by working as a receptionist or secretary in addition to interning.

 Employer-sponsored training is frequently available.
 Individuals may be educated on marketing, accounting, and other industry-specific topics as part of the training provided.
 Employers benefit from training programs because the content and subjects can be tailored to the company’s specific needs.